Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 While it’s allowed, filling up on a croissant at breakfast will use up most of your calorie allowance and you’ll be starving for the rest of the day.
 Experiment a little with what times work well for you on your fasting days.
 You might find skipping breakfast and having 2 small meals for lunch and dinner works well for you.
 Or having a larger, more satisfying meal in the evening and a few snacks during the day might be better – it’s really down to personal preference.

-Plenty of water!
-You can drink as much water as you like, and you should aim to drink as much as possible during your fasting days, it’ll keep you hydrated, and may help you to stave off hunger for a little longer.
+You can drink as much water as you like on the 5:2 diet, and you should aim to drink as much as possible during your fasting days, it’ll keep you hydrated, and may help you to stave off hunger for a little longer.

 You’ll need to watch out for drinks with milk in, as these will use up calories that could be otherwise put towards a meal.